facetothefate/FT/README.md

 }
 ```
 Define the template function is easy, provide the name and arguments.
-Please be advised the FT function have type check for all the arguments, you should declare the each type of them.
+Please be advised that a FT function have type check for its arguments, you should declare a type for each argument.\

 For now the javascript version we have the following types support

  - Number